 By committing to the behaviours set out in our Model Client Policy government clients will not only improve their relationships with the supply chain, they will also drive positive change in the industry more broadly.
+Clients can lead the way by fostering collaborative relationships through procurement processes and contracting.
+Project owners should undertake a risk assessment process to better understand and apportion risk appropriately, acknowledging they also carry ownership of risk.
 Ultimately, this will lead to an uplift in productivity for all parties and more accurate project costs for the client, as contractors and consultants will not be forced to price for disproportionate risk or spend significant sums on lawyers and experts as a result of claims.